statichunt/statichunt/content/tools/agility.md

 title: Agility CMS
 website: https://agilitycms.com/
 date: 2023-02-05T00:00:00.000Z
-description: Fast and Flexible CMS for Developers and Marketers
+description: A fast and flexible cloud-based CMS tailored for both developers and marketers.
+Agility CMS offers the tools to rapidly build and deploy content-rich experiences with ease.
+Focus on creation, not infrastructure.
 category:
   - CMS
 license: "MIT"